nushell/nushell.github.io/book/commands/str_rpad.md

 ## Parameters

- -  `...rest`: optionally check if string contains pattern by column paths
+ -  `...rest`: For a data structure input, pad strings at the given cell paths
  -  `--length {int}`: length to pad to
  -  `--character {string}`: character to pad with